-- 8. In order to allow Council to take an informed decision on whether to invite Chile to accede to the OECD Convention and therefore become a Member, Chile will be requested to position itself vis-à-vis all the legal substantive instruments adopted within the OECD framework prior to its joining the Organisation.
-This will not only concern instruments already in place at the time of opening of negotiations with Chile but also any new instruments that may be adopted up to the time of accession.
-In assessing Chile's position, the Council will call on the Secretary-General to advise it on deliberations and formal opinions by OECD Committees and other bodies on the willingness and ability of Chile to assume the obligations of membership in the relevant fields.
-Chile will not need to position itself on instruments concerning the internal functioning of the Organisation as these must be purely and simply accepted. - 9.
-The accession process will also include the examination of Chile's general economic policies as well as its policies in a certain number of other key areas in which there are few or no OECD legal instruments.
+- 8. In order to allow Council to take an informed decision on whether to invite the Russian Federation to accede to the OECD Convention and therefore become a Member, the Russian Federation will be requested to position itself vis-à-vis all the legal substantive instruments adopted within the OECD framework prior to its joining the Organisation.
+This will not only concern instruments already in place at the time of opening of negotiations with the Russian Federation but also any new instruments that may be adopted up to the time of accession.
+In assessing the Russian Federation's position, the Council will call on the Secretary-General to advise it on deliberations and formal opinions by OECD Committees and other bodies on the willingness and ability of the Russian Federation to assume the obligations of membership in the relevant fields.
+The Russian Federation will not need to position itself on instruments concerning the internal functioning of the Organisation as these must be purely and simply accepted. - 9.
+The accession process will also include the examination of the Russian Federation's general economic policies as well as its policies in a certain number of other key areas in which there are few or no OECD legal instruments.
 The aim is to ensure that there is coherence between these policies and those in place in OECD Members countries.
-In this endeavour, Council will again be assisted by the Secretary-General to provide the formal opinion as prepared by different OECD bodies on this matter. - 10.
+In this endeavor, Council will again be assisted by the Secretary-General to provide the formal opinion as prepared by different OECD bodies on this matter. - 10.
 The list of issues and OECD bodies described below is meant to incorporate those that are relevant to the accession process of candidate countries today.
-However, in response to changing circumstances, the Council may consider it necessary to introduce changes to the roadmap during the accession process. - ii) Obligations of membership1 - 11.
+However, in response to changing circumstances, the Council may introduce changes to the roadmap during the accession process. - ii) Obligations of membership1 - 11.
 The main obligations of membership are contained in the Convention on the OECD (as interpreted in the light of the report of the OECD Preparatory Committee of December 1960) and include: - a) acceptance of the aims of the Organisation, as expressed in Article 1 of the Convention; - b) the undertakings contained in Article 2 of the Convention; - c) the commitments in Article 3 of the Convention. - 12.
-OECD membership obligations also include: - a) acceptance of the Acts of the Organisation in force at the time of the invitation to accede, Chile being nevertheless entitled to refuse to accept certain Acts, make certain declarations in respect thereof, or to make its acceptance subject to reservations; - b) acceptance of certain rules, standards and benchmarks generally accepted by OECD Members, as appropriate; - c) the conclusion of an appropriate Agreement on the privileges and immunities of the Organisation. - 13.
-A distinction must be made for the purposes of acceptance of the Acts of the Organisation between those which any candidate country must necessarily accept as they stand and those which may be the subject of declarations, exclusions or reservations on its part.
+OECD membership obligations also include: - a) acceptance of the Acts of the Organisation in force at the time of the invitation to accede, the Russian Federation being nevertheless entitled to refuse to accept certain Acts, make certain declarations in respect thereof, or to make its acceptance subject to reservations; - b) acceptance of certain rules, standards and benchmarks generally accepted by OECD Members, as appropriate; - c) the conclusion of an appropriate Agreement on the privileges and immunities of the Organisation; this will involve a review and improvement, where necessary, of the Agreement on privileges and immunities currently in place between the Organisation and the Russian Federation to bring it in line with the privileges and immunities which Member countries should be prepared to recognise to the benefit of the Organisation in order to ensure its independence and proper functioning.